 For Telecommunications, size, scale, and streamlining of the blockchain platform is vitally important.
 It is with this in mind that Protokol’s enterprise-grade technology is well suited as a blockchain-powered identity-as-a-service provider.

-Utilizing the powerful ARK blockchain platform, Protokol delivers pluggable and customizable identity-as-a-service solutions for CSPs to help better manage customer data, and unlock new opportunities for revenue generation.
+Utilizing powerful blockchain platforms, Protokol delivers pluggable and customizable identity-as-a-service solutions for CSPs to help better manage customer data, and unlock new opportunities for revenue generation.

 We understand the needs of Telecoms, and have identified how our solutions can bolster companies faced with the difficult path of data protection in this arena; especially in relation to customer data being used by both CSPs and their partner network.
 To learn more, please visit our ‘Blockchain in Telecom’ page.